 How can I learn more?

-There will be a number of opportunities for you to get involved and talk with the staff working on this update.
 Please contact Anna McGill, Associate Planner to receive project notices, meeting announcements, and updates via email and telephone below.

 Attend a meeting

 A number community and stakeholder meetings were held from January to February, 2017, to gather input on the Affordable Housing Nexus Study and the proposed Affordable Housing Impact Fees.
 Staff presented the results of the community input to City Council at their February 21st 2017 meeting.
 At this meeting, the Council directed staff to organize a Stakeholder Group to host a series of four Affordable Housing Working Group Meetings in order to gain additional input from the community on the proposed Affordable Housing Impact Fees.
 The staff report and presentation from this meeting can be found in the Resources section below.

 The Working Group meetings were held on the following dates: